Daniel-Walbolt/vuelidify/README.md

 							(params) => {
 								return {
 									isValid: params.value < params.parent.a.age,
-									errorMessage: "Must be younger than person a."
+									message: "Must be younger than person a."
 								}
 							}
 						],